 Wikipedia shows up as the No. 1 search result on more than 56% of all Google searches and appears on page one of 99% of all searches.
-Part of protecting your brand’s reputation should include making sure your Wikipedia page is protected.
+Part of protecting your brand’s reputation should include making sure your Wikipedia article is protected.

-Why is Wikipedia page protection important?
+Why is Wikipedia article protection important?

 Such a valuable digital asset deserves protection.

-A Wikipedia page that is template-protected can only be edited by administrators or users who are in the Template Editors group.
+A Wikipedia article that is template-protected can only be edited by administrators or users who are in the Template Editors group.
 This is a level of protection that is used mostly on high-risk templates and modules.

-There are a few limited instances where high-risk pages outside of the template space receive Template protection but, for the most part, Template protection can be viewed as full protection for Wikipedia’s templates and modules.
+There are a few limited instances where high-risk articles outside of the template space receive Template protection but, for the most part, Template protection can be viewed as full protection for Wikipedia’s templates and modules.